TrustPoint-Project/trustpoint/README.md

 ## Who is developing Trustpoint?

 Trustpoint is currently being developed by a consortium of five organizations: Campus Schwarzwald, Keyfactor, achelos GmbH, Hamm-Lippstadt University of Applied Sciences and asvin GmbH.
 Several industrial companies are also part of the project as associated partners.
-These include ARBURG GmbH + Co KG, Homag GmbH, J. Schmalz GmbH, PHOENIX CONTACT GmbH & Co.
-KG, FANUC Deutschland GmbH and Siemens AG.
+These include ARBURG GmbH + Co KG, Belden Inc., Diebold Nixdorf, Homag GmbH, J. Schmalz GmbH, PHOENIX CONTACT GmbH & Co.
+KG and Siemens AG.

 Trustpoint is funded as part of a project sponsored by the German Federal Ministry of Education and Research.
 Questions can be asked in [Discussions](https://github.com/orgs/TrustPoint-Project/discussions) and will be answered by us.
 We look forward to hearing about your experiences with Trustpoint.
 You can send suggestions to trustpoint@campus-schwarzwald.de.